Data Recovery and Full Drive Encryption: Don’t Get Locked Out of Your Failed Drive’s Data

 While there are some methods of encryption we’ve found less likely to pose an obstacle to data recovery than others, Safeboot is clearly the best.
 Safeboot encrypts its data in a way that never poses an obstacle to data recovery.
 If you use Safeboot and you haven’t lost your encryption key, recovering data from a failed drive depends on the normal factors for any other data recovery.

-We offer this observation to give consumers another factor to consider when choosing an encryption service and to offer our observations about encryption based on experiences from a data recovery laboratory.
+We offer this observation to give consumers another factor to consider when choosing an encryption service, as well as to provide some insight on encryption based on experiences from a data recovery laboratory.